Account Sharing provides you with the ability to grant access to your account to another person, for example, a developer!

 What can be done in the account, to which access is granted?

 There are two Access Level options:

-- View or change profile information (for example change email, name, phone, address).
+View or change profile information (for example change email, name, phone, address, and passwords)

 Can I see who has access to my account?

-In the Users that have access to your account (or People who can access my account) section you will see email addresses of all people whom you granted access:
+In the Users that have access to your account (or People who can access my account) section, you will see the email addresses of all people to whom you granted access: